apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 determine the type of an option when that is necessary for various reasons, like when building a command line parser based on the available project options.

-The following types, passed as strings, are proposed for the `type` metadatum:
+The types must be only non-complex JSON-serializable primitive types, passed as strings.
+Hence the following types are proposed for the `type` metadatum:
 `"bool"`, `"str"`, `"int"`, and `"float"`.

 `type` metadatum must be provided for every option.